 Ethiopia - Market OverviewEthiopia - Market Overview

 Ethiopia has a large domestic market of over 100 million people, making it the second most populous country in Africa after Nigeria.
 Over the last decade, Ethiopia has had one of the fastest growing economies in the world, with average annual growth rates ranging from 7% to 12% (depending on data sources).
-In 2017, Ethiopia’s real Gross Domestic Product (GDP) expanded by 10.9 percent, and is expected to grow by 8.5%, according to the World Bank.
+In 2018, Ethiopia’s real Gross Domestic Product (GDP) expanded by 7.7 percent, and is expected to grow by 8.5% in 2019, according to the World Bank.

-The business climate is undergoing significant changes with significant policy reforms implemented under the new leadership of Prime Minister Abiy Ahmed.
-Government plans to privatize leading state-owned enterprises, announced in June 2018, signal a greater openness to market based reforms and a new flexibility to policymaking.
+The business climate is undergoing significant changes with broad policy reforms implemented under the new leadership of Prime Minister Abiy Ahmed.
+Government plans to privatize leading state-owned enterprises signal a significant shift toward market based reforms and a new flexibility with respect to economic policymaking.
 The acute foreign exchange shortage remains the leading challenge for U.S. suppliers, for which there is no quick fix.

 While the economy is growing rapidly, presenting many opportunities, there are also hurdles to doing business in Ethiopia.
-The 2018 World Bank’s Ease of Doing Business report (EODB) ranked Ethiopia 161th out of 190 countries; a drop of 2 rankings from that of last year.
-The World Economic Forum (WEF) identified burdensome customs administrative procedures, the high cost of logistics, and access to credit and foreign exchange as major challenges to small and medium-sized enterprises (SMEs) in Ethiopia.
+The 2019 World Bank’s Ease of Doing Business report (EODB) ranked Ethiopia 159th out of 190 countries; an improvement of two positions from that of 2018.
+The new leadership has a focused target to improve the country’s ease of doing business ranking and has formed an interministerial committee led by the Prime Minister to improve specific areas of the ease of doing business.
+The World Economic Forum (WEF) has identified burdensome customs administrative procedures, the high cost of logistics, and access to credit and foreign exchange as major challenges to small and medium-sized enterprises (SMEs) in Ethiopia.

-The agriculture sector has historically been the engine of the Ethiopian economy, but it has recently given way to the service sector.
-The National Bank of Ethiopia (NBE) notes agriculture, industry and services have contributed 36%, 25.6% and 39.3% to GDP respectively in 2016/17 as opposed to 36.7%, 16.7% and 47.3%, to GDP in 2015/2016.
-The agricultural sector’s share of GDP shrank by more than 25% between 2005 and 2016, while the service sector’s share grew by 27% during the same period.
-The service sector’s share started falling sharply in 2016/17, giving way to the rise of the manufacturing sector.
-The construction industry, particularly roads, railways, dams and homes, is the main driver of growth in the industrial sector, contributing more than half of the sector’s growth.
-Service sector growth is mainly dominated by expansion in communication and transport services, hotel and restaurant businesses, as well as wholesale and retail trading.
+The agriculture sector has historically been the engine of the Ethiopian economy, but it has recently given way to the expansion of the service sector.
+The National Bank of Ethiopia (NBE) notes agriculture, industry and services have contributed 35%, 27% and 39% to GDP respectively during the 2017/18 Ethiopian fiscal year as opposed to 36.3%, 26% and 38.8%, to GDP in 2016/2017.
+The agriculture sector’s share of GDP shrank by more than 25% between 2005 and 2018, while the service sector’s share grew by 27% during the same period.
+The construction industry, particularly roads, railways, dams, industrial parks and homes, is the main driver of growth in the industrial sector, contributing more than half of the sector’s growth.
+Service sector growth is dominated by expansion in communication and transport services, hotel and restaurant businesses, as well as wholesale and retail trading.

-In February 2018, Moody’s reaffirmed Ethiopia’s credit worthiness at ‘B 1,’ while S&P and Fitch maintained their original rating of ‘B.’ These ratings reflect Ethiopia’s stable outlook and prospects for continued economic growth in the short and medium term and are on par with neighboring Kenya and Uganda.
-As a result of the 15% currency devaluation of October 2017 inflation rose to double digit levels during the final quarter of 2017 and the first two quarters of 2018.
-In July 2018, Ethiopian inflation stood at 14 percent.
+In March 2019, Moody’s reaffirmed Ethiopia’s credit worthiness at ‘B 1 stable,’ while S&P and Fitch maintained their original rating of ‘B.’ These ratings reflect Ethiopia’s stable outlook and prospects for continued economic growth in the short and medium term and are on par with neighboring Kenya and Uganda.
+As a result of the 15% currency devaluation of October 2017 inflation rose to double digit levels during the final quarter of 2017 and the first half of 2018.
+In the spring 2019, Ethiopian inflation stood at 12.9 percent.

 Real interest rates are largely negative.
-The minimum bank deposit rate of 5.00%, bond yield of 3.67%, and Treasury bill yield of 3.67% are lower than the inflation rate.
+The minimum bank deposit rate of 5.00%, bond yield of 3.67%, and Treasury bill yield of 3.67% are lower than the annual inflation rate of approximately 13 percent.
 The NBE controls the exchange rate and has officially devalued the Birr by approximately 97% against the U.S. dollar between January 2009 and January 2016.
 In October 2017, the National Bank of Ethiopia (NBE) devalued the birr by 15 percent relative to the U.S. dollar, thereby reducing overvaluation and enhancing competitiveness.
-As of August 2018, the official exchange rate stood at 27.45 Birr per dollar.
+As of May 2019, the official exchange rate stood at 28.71 Birr per dollar.
 The Birr has continued to follow a steady depreciation, with the NBE following a controlled floating exchange rate policy.
-The parallel black market exchange rate for the same period was approximately 32.00 Birr per dollar, a premium of 16.5% over the official rate.
+The parallel black market exchange rate for the same period was approximately 39.00 Birr per dollar, a premium of 36% over the official rate.

-Private sector access to foreign exchange (U.S. dollars) is severely constrained by a large trade deficit and ambitious government infrastructure projects funded by foreign debt, which enjoy priority in allocation of foreign currency.
+The Ethiopian birr is a not a convertible currency, and private sector allocation to foreign exchange (U.S. dollars) is determined by the the National Bank of Ethiopia (NBE).
+The NBE operates within the context of a large trade deficit and the need to meet sovereign debt obligations stemming from government infrastructure projects funded by foreign debt, which enjoy priority in allocation of foreign currency.

-According to the NBE annual report, 38% of total imports ($6 billion) was spent on capital goods and 31% ($4.9 billion) on consumer goods.
-U.S. exports to Ethiopia in 2017 were $877 million accounting for only 7% of Ethiopia’s total imports.
-Ethiopia’s imports from the US have increased steadily throughout the past decade, representing approximately a fivefold increase from 2007 to 2017.
+According to the NBE annual report, 34.5 % of total imports ($5.27 billion) was spent on capital goods and 31% ($4.7 billion) on consumer goods.
+U.S. exports to Ethiopia in 2018 amounted to $1,310,886,716, a 49% increase from that of last year, accounting for 9.4% of Ethiopia’s total imports.
+Ethiopia’s imports from the United States have increased steadily throughout the past decade, representing approximately a fivefold increase from 2007 to 2017.

 Table 1: U.S. – Ethiopia Bilateral Trade